malramsay64/Crystal_Melting/notebooks/10_melting_rates.md

 ## Volume Data

-I have plotted the volume of the crystal as a fucntion of time below.
-The important point to note is the high levels of noise in the data, which is a combination the thermal fluctuations and the inacuracy of the algorithm I am using for classification.
+I have plotted the volume of the crystal as a function of time below.
+The important point to note is the high levels of noise in the data, which is a combination the thermal fluctuations and the inaccuracy of the algorithm I am using for classification.

 ```python
 chart = (